 Recommended for you: Top 10 Excellent Gadgets that can Improve Safety and Security in your Life.

 This is your speaker’s musical “pitch”.
 Luckily you can easily adjust this setting just by using the frequency label on your speaker’s casing.
-You can also find other frequency settings from the labels at the back of each speaker.
+You can also find other frequency settings on the labels at the back of each speaker.
 It’s essential to use the specified frequency numbers to adjust your amplifier correctly.

-High-pass Filters (HPF) and Low-Pass filters (LPF)
+High-pass filters (HPF) & Low-pass filters (LPF)

-How to Tune for a Great Bass Sound?
+How to tune for a great bass sound?

 1. Take out the distortion